an3ki/lightchain_disciplenode/README.md

   	screen -r

-After you have finished looking at your working node Don't forget to press CTRL A then CTRL D beofore you exit terminal
+After you have finished looking at your working node

+Don't forget to press CTRL A then CTRL D before you exit terminal